bodo-ai/PyDough/documentation/dsl.md

 ).TOP_K(5, by=n_people.DESC())
 ```

 **Good Example #4**: For every year/month, find all packages that were below the average cost of all packages ordered in that year/month.
-Notice how the verison of `Packages` that is the sub-collection of the `months` can access `avg_package_cost`, which was defined by its ancestor (at the `PARTITION` level).
+Notice how the version of `Packages` that is the sub-collection of the `months` can access `avg_package_cost`, which was defined by its ancestor (at the `PARTITION` level).

 ```py
 %%pydough